 You can use this list as a guideline for developing other attribute areas, or you may also get more information by reviewing current job descriptions.
 The point is to use this – and here’s how.

 If you’re working towards getting promoted, you’ll want to assess your overall effectiveness on as many attributes as possible.
 You may develop a list of 3-5 sub-attributes under each.
 Regardless of how many, consider a technique to assess yourself.
-For example, you may want to set up a rating scale where 1 = “minimum exposure” and perhaps 10 as “maximum effectiveness” for each attribute.
+For example, you may want to set up a rating scale where one = “minimum exposure” and perhaps ten as “maximum effectiveness” for each attribute.
 You can ask yourself questions such as:

-With this overall backdrop of information and a brief assessment, you can identify some experiential gaps.
-When these are set out and seen within the context of other goals that your boss may set for you, you will have a solid portfolio of ‘things to do’ that you can use to fortify your foundation – and to use those as a springboard to get ahead.
+With this overall backdrop of information and a brief assessment, you can identify experiential gaps.
+When these are set out and seen within the context of other goals that your boss may set for you, you will have a solid portfolio of ‘things to do’ that you can use to fortify your foundation – and use those as a springboard to get ahead.

 Yet, even if you do, if there isn’t an understanding from all sides that you’re interested in getting ahead, your efforts may result in maintaining your position.
 That, in and of itself, may speak to what your next move may be in your career.

-I hope this provides some helpful context for you, and wish you the best on your path to getting promoted in your product management role.
-For an additional product management tool, tune into my podcast “Masters of Product Management”.
+I hope this provides some helpful context for you, and I wish you the best on your path to getting promoted in your product management role.
+For an additional product management tool, tune into my podcast “Masters of Product Management.”
 And be sure to check out our online, on-demand Product Management Essentials Workshop that will have you leaving as a certified product manager.